weekly-challenges/Coding-Challenges/README.md

 - You may contribute to this repository by either making a [pull-request](https://www.youtube.com/watch?v=_NrSWLQsDL4) or by sending [email](mailto:weeklycodingchallenge@gmail.com)
 - If you have new ideas or challenges that you would like to queue, you may send us an [email](mailto:weeklycodingchallenge@gmail.com) with challenge statement, and example(s).

-* Contributions to all the solutions will be kept anonymous.
+* Contributions to all the solutions will be kept anonymous (Unless or otherwise stated)